Supplying the automotive industry

 In making the decision to invest in automated welding, Kenosha Metal Products weighed several factors.
 The company typically works with small- to medium-size stampings and assemblies, ranging from simple to more difficult undertakings.
 Producing parts with zero defects and 100 percent on-time delivery are important goals for the company.

 Using an offline program—the DeskTop Programming and Simulation Software (DTPS) — Miller worked with a local tooling vendor, Sorenson Industrial Systems of Waukesha, Wis.,to conduct part simulations and cycle time analysis with the PerformArc system.
 By estimating the weld time and speed, it was also possible to estimate consumables costs for the system separately.
-Given this information, Kenosha Metal Products had confidence that this pre-engineered automated welding cell was the right choice for the job.
+Given this information, Kenosha Metal Products had confidence that this pre-engineered automated welding cell was the right choice.

 “Miller was very helpful in providing us with estimates and cost structures.
 That allowed us to quote business, and we were awarded business before we ever bought our first welding system,” MacCracken says.
 “They were instrumental in helping us to act like a manufacturer with welding capabilities before we were one.”

-In addition, their Airgas distributor in Kenosha, Wis. helped ensure they had all the other items they needed to be successful in their welding endeavor, including welding wire and consumables.
+Their Airgas distributor in Kenosha, Wis., ensured they had everything else needed to be successful, including welding wire and consumables.

 “If you look at the value-added cost that we were being awarded by purchasing our first robotic weld cell, it was pretty obvious,” MacCracken says.
 “We actually had cost returns of less than a year.”